-The tenant then has three days to sign the Entry condition report and note any disagreements on the report.
-The tenant should return the signed Entry condition report to the lessor/agent who must then give a copy of the finalised report back to the tenant.
+The tenant then has seven days to sign the Entry condition report - general tenancies (Form 1a) and note any disagreements on the report.
+The tenant should return the signed Entry condition report - general tenancies (Form 1a) to the lessor/agent who must then give a copy of the finalised report back to the tenant.
 The lessor/agent must keep a copy until at least one year after the tenancy ends.

-Lessor/agents who fail to provide their tenants with copies of the required paperwork face penalties under the Act, as do tenants who fail to complete and return an Entry condition report.
+Lessors/agents who fail to provide their tenants with copies of the required paperwork face penalties under the Act, as do tenants who fail to complete and return an Entry condition report - general tenancies (Form 1a).

 Breaching the terms of a tenancy agreement

 If either party to the agreement doesn’t act in accordance with the terms of the agreement, or the Act, it may be considered a breach.
 The Act outlines processes to follow when a breach has occurred, including possible ending of the agreement.
-For more information, refer to the Ending a tenancy agreement fact sheet.
+For more information, refer to the Ending a tenancy agreement for managing parties fact sheet or the Ending a tenancy agreement for tenants/residents fact sheet.

 Ending tenancy agreements

 Tenancy agreements can only be ended in accordance with the Act.
-Lessor/agents must follow the due process of the Act to end a tenancy or gain possession of the premises, or they could face penalties under the Act.
+Lessors/agents must follow the due process of the Act to end a tenancy or gain possession of the premises, or they could face penalties under the Act.
 The RTA has a free dispute resolution service.
-Customers can request dispute resolution via RTA Web Services or by submitting a Dispute resolution request (Form 16) For more information, refer to the Dispute resolution page on the RTA website.
+Customers can request dispute resolution via RTA Web Services or by submitting a Dispute resolution request (Form 16).
+For more information, refer to the Applying for dispute resolution webpage on the RTA website.